SspStark/React-Hooks-Introduction/README.md

 No need of switching between Class & Function Components Developers and Companies are gradually adapting to React Hooks
 ### Hooks for Various Purposes
-React provides multiple hooks which can be used for different purposes Hook	Purpose\
+React provides multiple hooks which can be used for different purposes <br/>
-useState()	Add State to Function Components useEffect()	Execute Logic after the Component render useContext()	Access the Context value
+useState()   -->	 Add State to Function Components useEffect()	 -->   Execute Logic after the Component render useContext() -->   Access the Context value